 A strong network with other relevant academic institutions involved in paediatric oncology and drug development has been implemented including regular and close interaction with the EMA and industry.
-The Consortium is directly involved into several drug development activities and achieved to integrate a decisive phase III trial on Blinatumomab into the treatment strategy for high-risk patients.
 Several meetings have been held to establish the structure of the Consortium and to discuss the progress of the project.
-An Ethics Board has developed a strategy to accompany the project and launched a flyer for patient information.
+An Ethics Board has developed a strategy to accompany the project.
 A website and the participation of IntReALL partners in numerous congresses support the awareness on the project in the public and among clinical professionals.
 A straight forward project management for the project has been established to integrate the specific requirements of an international clinical trial into the framework of a FP7 program.

-Figure 0.7: IntReALL networking structure
+Figure 7: IntReALL networking structure